My Verses for Your Motivation

 Endless screens, debates, and noise—

-Darkness dressed as fleeting joys.
+Darkness masked as fleeting joys.

 They steal your peace, they drain your poise.

-Turn inward now, and still the mind,
+Turn inward now and still the mind,

 For time itself destroys, dear Ānanda.